 Wet ingredients

-- ¼ cup almond milk or another plant based milk
+- ¼ cup almond milk or other types of milk

-- ½ tablespoon maple syrup or sugar-free syrup**
+- ½ tablespoon maple syrup or other liquid sweetener*

 Instructions